What is SOTP Valuation (Sum of Parts)?

 SOTP and Diversification Discount

-Diversification discount range from 10% to 30% generally.
+Diversification discounts range from 10% to 30% generally.
 However, it may change significantly for specific countries.
-For example in India, diversification discount used for SOTP could be as high has 50%.
+For example, in India, the Diversification discount used for SOTP could be as high as 50%.

-- Sum of parts or SOTP relies on adequate information provided for each segment.
-However, in most conglomerates, we note that sufficient information is not available to value each business segment.
+- The sum of parts or SOTP relies on adequate information provided for each segment.
+However, in most conglomerates, sufficient information is not available to value each business segment.

-- Segment valuation under SOTP depends on the stage of its business cycle.
+- Segment valuation under SOTP depends on the stage of its business cycleBusiness CycleThe business cycle refers to the alternating phases of economic growth and decline..
 This information is sometimes very difficult to find out due to limited information availability.

-- Another problem with Sum of parts is that there are various synergies and cost savings associated with a functioning of each segment when they operate as a part of a conglomerate.
+- Another problem with the sum of parts is that there are various synergies and cost savings associated with the functioning of each segment when they operate as a part of a conglomerate.
 While evaluating the segment separately, the synergies and costs are not available.

-- SOTP valuation can only be fully realized if the management decides to break-up the segments and run them as a separate company/unit.
-However, this becomes impossible as “company size” and management remuneration are generally closely linked and the spin-off may not in their personal interests.
+- SOTP valuation can only be fully realized if the management decides to break up the segments and run them as a separate company/unit.
+However, this becomes impossible as “company size” and management remuneration are generally closely linked, and the spin-off may not be in their interests.

-If you learned something new or enjoyed the post, please leave a comment below.
+If you learned something new or enjoyed the post on SOTP Valuation, please leave a comment below.
 Let me know what you think.
 Thanks and take care.